All Episodes

 They could have diffused this the first day.

-Instead, Snurdly took an international vacation.
+Instead, Snerdley took an international vacation.

 Is it okay if I tell them where you went?

-Snurdly went to the Philippines.
+Snerdley went to the Philippines.

-So the only media they get over there is the BBC and CNN.
+He said, the only media they get over there is the BBC and CNN.

 And all week long, he's on vacation.

-All week he's watching Barack the Magic Negro from Manila on CNN and the BBC.
+All week, he's watching Barack the Magic Negro from Manila on CNN and the BBC.

-And of course he's watching, he's chuckling.
+And of course, he's watching these chuckling.

-You can't believe my gosh, even when we're on vacation, we lead the news.
+You can't believe, my gosh, even when we're on vacation, we lead the news.

 So the truth of Barack the Magic Negro in this instant last week didn't matter.